jimp-dev/pngjs3/README.md

 the following enhancements:

  * `skipRescale` that allows retrieval of 16-bit data if input was 16-bit
+ * `grayscaleData` for retrieving the grayscale bitmap (*note* ignores alpha channel and caches the grayscale conversion&dagger;)
+ * `propData` for retrieving the proportional values (*note* ignores alpha channel and caches the proportional conversion&dagger;)

+&dagger; If you manipulate the `data` property of the object directly the conversions will not be recalculated due to the cache.

 The pngjs2 had the follow enhancements compared to the original: